SELinuxProject/.github/profile/README.md

-Welcome the SELinux community's upstream GitHub organization.
+Welcome to the SELinux community's upstream GitHub organization.
 This is the central source for the SELinux upstream tools, libraries, reference policy, and related resources.